|

 venues, such as Keystone, the Great American Music Hall,

+the Fillmore, the Mother Lode.
 Who were our favorite bands?
 What were

 our favorite clubs/venues?
 Band members Gary Murphy,